skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 -   Backups of save files for tape migration activity:

-> For tape migration customer needs to identify libraries/directories
-> whose backups they want to migrate to cloud.
-This method is not
-> applicable for copying full tapes to cloud, we can only migrate
+For tape migration the customer needs to identify libraries/directories whose backups they want to migrate to cloud.
+This method is not applicable for copying full tapes to cloud, we can only migrate backups of selected libraries/directories to cloud.

-> backups of selected libraries/directories to cloud.
-Below are the
+Below are the high-level steps:
-> high-level steps

 1. Identify the tapes and data to be migrated to cloud

-2. Restore the data on the on prem server in library identifying the
-    > backups details (date and content).
-Do this for all tapes
+2. Restore the data on the on-prem server in library identifying the backups details (date and content).

-3. Save the libraries in .iso file named according to the content
+3. Save the libraries in .iso file named according to the content.

-    > (021120Daily)
+Example: ***021120Daily.iso***

-4. Move the data from Databox to Cloud blob and keep it there for
+4. Move the data from Databox to Cloud blob and keep it there for future use
-    > future use

-Perform backup go save option 21/22/23 or save individual libraries using SAVLIB command, just specify the device as NFSDEV01
+5. Perform backup go save option 21/22/23 or save individual libraries using SAVLIB command, just specify the device as NFSDEV01

-7.  []{#_heading=h.3dy6vkm .anchor}Copying backup .iso files from
+## Copying backup .ISO files from windows to Data Box<a name="isocopy"></a>
-    windows to databox

-> The backup files need to be copied from backups folder to the required
-> folder in the DBx drive on windows server.
+The backup files need to be copied from backups folder to the required folder in the DBx drive on windows server.

->
-> After this the Databox is ready to be shipped to azure DC.
+After this the Databox is ready to be shipped to azure DC.

-8.  []{#_heading=h.1t3h5sf .anchor}Shipping databox to Azure cloud DC
+## Shipping Data Box to Azure<a name="ship2azure"></a>

-> Please reference to "Tutorial to return Azure Databox" document
+> Please reference to <a href="https://learn.microsoft.com/en-us/azure/databox/data-box-deploy-picked-up?tabs=in-europe%2Cin-japan&pivots=americas" target="_blank">Tutorial to return Azure Data Box</a> document

-9.  []{#_heading=h.4d34og8 .anchor}Restoring data to Skytap LPAR
+## Restoring data to Skytap Hosted LPAR<a name="restoreLPAR"></a>

-    1. The DBx data will be copied to azure Block Blob storage account.
+**The Data Box data will be copied to your Azure Storage Account as Block Blob.**

-> The iso files need to be downloaded from azure blob to Skytap LPAR
+1. The iso files need to be downloaded from azure blob to your Skytap hosted Windows VM to restore the LPAR.
+Azure Storage Explorer is the recommended tool to perform this action.
-> using azure storage explorer.

-2. Once the backup .iso files are downloaded to Skytap Windows VM, FTP
-    > the required files to NFS IBM i LPAR or target IBM i LPAR
-    > depending on backups strategy
+2. Once the backup .iso files are downloaded to Skytap Windows VM, FTP the required files to NFS IBM i LPAR or target IBM i LPAR depending on backups strategy

-3. To restore from a GO save 21 backup refer to the below document

-> IBM i migration to Skytap -- GO save option 21

-4. To restore from a GO save 22+23 backup refer to the below document
+3. Restore from a GO save 22+23 backup refer to the below document:

-> IBM i migration to Skytap -- GO save option 22+23
+> <a href="https://skytap.github.io/well-architected-framework/resiliency/solutions/go-save" target="_blank"> IBM i migration to Skytap -- GO save option 22+23</a>

-5. Restore from individual libraries backups

-> Restore the libraries from the .iso image file by loading it on an
-> image catalog and using RSTLIB command
+4. Restore the individual libraries backups libraries from the .iso image file by loading it on an image catalog and using RSTLIB command

-6. Tape migration restores
+5. Tape migration restores

 -   Restore the backup iso file from cloud blob to windows server